ZhiCheng0326/SSR_Scrapping/README.md

 ```
 import bs4
 import requests
+import json
 ```

 ### Installing
 Simple guide for libraries installation
+Don't forget to conduct the installation in command promt!

 ```
 pip install beautifulsoup4
 pip install requests
 ```
-Don't forget to conduct the installation in command promt!

 ## Special Thanks
 Special thanks to @kmykoh97 for the inspiration to this project.

 Besides, I would like to express gratitude to the host of https://fangeqiang.com/408.html for sharing free SSR account.

 ## Authors